-Psalm 62 — A Psalm of trust for salvation and judgment.
+Psalm 62 is a Psalm of trust for salvation and judgment.

 This Psalm is expressive of confidence in the Lord.
-A reminder to the children of God of the “end game” — that salvation is what matters.
-This life is ‘here today and gone tomorrow.’
-We must focus on the Good News of salvation and spend our time now building our faith and relationship with God.
-Occasion is also taken in this Psalm to remind the wicked of their sin, their impending ruin, and the (eternal) consequence of evil.
+A reminder to the People of God of the “end game” (salvation), and that attaining salvation is all that truly matters.
+This life is, as they say, “here today and gone tomorrow.”
+We must therefore, focus on the Good News of salvation and spend our precious and limited time now building our faith and relationship with God.
+Occasion is also taken in this Psalm to remind the wicked of their sin and, thus, their impending ruin and the eternal consequences of evil.

 “My soul rests in God alone,

 3 God alone is my rock and salvation,